RomanBoegli/godbbench/README.md

 5 | `select_after_index` | The identical querying tasks as in Part 2 is repeated.
 6 | `clean` | Complete removal of existing data and index information.

 The chosen multiplicities for this benchmarking procedure are defined as `{ 10, 100, 1'000, 10'000 }`.
-The reason why this series was not continued to an even higher order of repetitions lies in the computational power limitations of the chosen hardware.
+The reason why this series was not continued to an even higher order of iterations lies in the fact of the chosen hardware and its computational power limitations.

 ### Results